tammy-uncc/ITCS6162KDDGroup4/README.md

 Manoj investigated if there was any value in performing the association rules on our dataset given our research question.

 ##### Tammy Ziegler<br>
-Tammy lead the meetings and kept the meeting notes.
+Tammy led the meetings and kept the meeting notes.
 She also built out the initial notebook document with the data loading and data analysis code.

 ### Problem Understanding